 You Can Help

 You can help by asking Monkey Jungle to transfer King and Mei, at the very least, to a reputable sanctuary or zoo where they could receive proper care and live out the remainder of their lives with companionship and dignity.
 Write to:

 Miami, FL 33170

 The Animal Rights Foundation of Florida has sent a letter to the U.S. Department of Agriculture (USDA) asking for an immediate investigation of Monkey Jungle.
 ARFF believes that the conditions depicted in the photos violates federal Animal Welfare Act regulations.
-Please contact the USDA and demand that immediate steps be taken to ensure that all the animals at Monkey Jungle are receiving adequate veterinary care, and that the animals there are housed in accordance with the Animal Welfare Act.
+Please contact the USDA and ask that they investigate Monkey Jungle and ensure that it provides animals with adequate veterinary care, and that the animals there are housed in accordance with the Animal Welfare Act.
 Urge the USDA to hold Monkey Jungle fully accountable for any violations discovered during its investigation.

 United States Department of Agriculture

 On hundreds of occasions over many years, Philip Lloyd and his company BioChemed Services exported blood products of monkeys* and other animals to biotech companies around the world, but fraudulently labeled the packages as containing human blood to avoid the attention of government inspectors.
 His actions made him a lot of money, but in the words of prosecutors, posed “a significant public health threat” and “risked the safety of the world’s supply of human blood” (monkeys can carry viruses and diseases that can be transmitted to humans).